gjtiquia/project_accounting/readme.md

 5) The system should provide statistical report of users’ financial state (e.g. monthly income and expenses, percentage of food expenses, etc.);
 6) The accounting system allows budget setting.
 When expenses reach the budget, there should be an alert from the system;
 7) Create a function to see the trend of the expense, warn before reaching exceed a certain threshold;
-8) A login ID and password will be required at the beginning for the users to login to their account;
+8) (Attempt) A login ID and password will be required at the beginning for the users to login to their account;
-9) A sign up function can be used for new users;
+9) (Attempt) A sign up function can be used for new users;
 10) Export a financial report